turbonemesis/constitution/CONSTITUTION.md

 ### Article V - Legislative Branch

-The Legislative Branch of {OrgAbbreviation} shall consist only of a "Senate", containing all active voting members or "Senators".
+The Legislative Branch of {OrgAbbreviation} shall consist of a "Senate" only, which shall include all active voting members or "Senators".

 #### Section 1 – Name